grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 **Can I use your plugin for Facebook Dynamic Ads?**

 Yes, you can!
 Facebook Dynamic Product Ads are fully supported for WooCommerce.
-We plan to add a similar integration for Easy Digital Downoads soon.
+We plan to add a similar integration for Easy Digital Downloads soon.

 **Are there any known incompatibilities with other themes or plugins?**

 Any program, service, code or plugin that adds the Pixel Code, since you can't have to similar pixels on a page.

 * We had a problem with Mamaya, a retargeting service
-* It won't work with LeadPages or any similar system,  because that pages are generated outside WordPress
+* It won't work with LeadPages or any similar system  because those pages are generated outside WordPress

 If any incompatibilities will arise we will add them here and, of course, will try to fix them as soon is possible.